bytewax/bytewax/docs/articles/getting-started/simple-example.md

     print(item)
 ```

-When we call `run()`, our dataflow program will begin running, Bytewax will read the input items and epoch from your input generator, push the data through each step in the dataflow, and return the captured output.
+When we call `run()`, our dataflow program will begin running, Bytewax will read the input items and epoch from our input generator, push the data through each step in the dataflow, and return the captured output.
 We then print the output of the final step.

 Here is the complete output when running the example: